 Since then, Garza has worked to expand telehealth capabilities in a variety of specialties, including ophthalmology, primary care and surgery.
-In 2016, he joined North Carolina-based behavioral health provider MindPath to help expand their telehealth services.
+In 2016, he joined North Carolina-based behavioral health provider Mindpath Health, formerly MindPath Care Centers, to help expand their telehealth services.

 "The pandemic pushed policies and regulations ten years into the future via the public health emergency declaration," he says.
-On March 13, 2020, MindPath had trained 64 providers and delivered 15 to 20 percent of services via telehealth.
+On March 13, 2020, Mindpath Health had trained 64 providers and delivered 15 to 20 percent of services via telehealth.
 Just one short week later, on March 20, 2020, that ballooned to 140 providers providing 100 percent of care remotely.
-"We had all the systems in place to make that happen," says Garza, now VP of Strategy and Innovation and Director of Telehealth.
+"We had all the systems in place to make that happen," says Garza, now Senior VP of Innovation and Telehealth.
 "We had all the processes and procedures to ensure that the quality of care by telemedicine was as good as inperson care."